sysid/mcp-cli/README.md

 uv run mcp-cli --help
 ```

-## 🧰 Command-line Arguments
+## 🧰 Global Command-line Arguments

-Global options available for all commands:
+Global options available for all modes and commands:

 - `--server`: Specify the server(s) to connect to (comma-separated for multiple)
 - `--config-file`: Path to server configuration file (default: `server_config.json`)